tonybranfort/filter-objects/README.md

 [![Build Status via Travis CI](https://travis-ci.org/tonybranfort/filter-objects.svg?branch=master)](https://travis-ci.org/tonybranfort/filter-objects)
 [![Coverage Status](https://coveralls.io/repos/github/tonybranfort/filter-objects/badge.svg?branch=master)](https://coveralls.io/github/tonybranfort/filter-objects?branch=master)

-###Filters an array of objects and supports:
+###Use a pattern object to simply filter an array of objects or match on a single object.

-* Defining filter properties & options prior to filter call for better performance
+Features:
+* Simple 'pattern object' approach eg: `filter({fido: color: 'black'},arrayOfPetObjs)`
 * Deep object property testing
-* Simple 'pattern object' approach eg: `filter({fido: color: 'black'},arrayOfPetObjs)`
+* Can define filter properties & options prior to filter call for better performance
 * Filter with regular expressions - on either the searching object or objects in the array
 * Filter options and functions can be defined for each object property being tested
 * Custom filter functions
-* Variables in the pattern objects
+* Variables in the pattern and target objects

+Install with:
+* `npm install filter-objects`
+* `bower install filter-objects`

 ## Examples

-Filter an array of objects:
 ```javascript
 // find which pets have 4 paws
 var fos = require('filter-objects');